SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-tracker-soldering.md

 6. **Solder the Antenna Mod and Battery**
    - Solder the antenna wire and the battery leads to their respective pads.
-   - **Antenna wire needs to be 31.2 mm long.
-Difference in length will lead to reduced performance.**
+   - **The antenna wire must be exactly 31.2 mm long.
+Any deviation will reduce performance.**
    <img src="..\assets\img\soldering\depact-soldering-guide\7.webp" loading="lazy" class="big-size-image"/>

 Double-check each connection carefully before powering the board.